 - Highlighting those points where security had been implemented correctly

 - Those vulnerabilities that need to be corrected and how to prevent future attacks (remediation recommendations)

 This phase is possibly the most important for both parties.
 As this report is likely to be read by both IT staff and non-technical managers, it is advisable to separate the report into a general explanation part and a more technical aspect, i.e., the executive report and the technical report.

 Finally, it is crucial to take the necessary precautions to avoid suffering attacks and incidents in the future.
-This is mainly because there has been an exponential increase in attacks in recent years, and that doesn’t seem to stop soon (2020 has been considered a New Record in a Year on cyber-attacks).
+This is mainly because there has been an exponential increase in attacks in recent years, and that doesn’t seem to stop soon (2020 has been considered a New Record in a Year for cyber-attacks).

 Companies are the number one target of cyber attackers because of the valuable information that can be extracted.
 Sometimes they may even demand a ransom for the info.

 Likewise, security must be managed to contemplate the need to run pentest regularly.
 For this reason, Crashtest Security has developed software that allows you to automate the pentest efficiently with a user-friendly interface and reports and scans scheduled by your necessities.
-Try our free 15-day trial package where you can enjoy the full potential of our pentest tool.